Laver Cup 2022: How does it work and when will Roger Federer be playing?

 Will Roger Federer be playing?

-Given this is his last tournament, Federer will be doing everything possible to play a part in the Laver Cup but given his injury issues and his lack of matches over the last year that cannot be guaranteed.
+Given this is his last tournament, Federer will be taking part in the Laver Cup but because of his injury issues and his lack of matches over the last year, he will only compete in Friday evening’s doubles contest.

+Federer will be playing alongside his great rival Rafael Nadal in Friday night’s doubles, which will take place following Andy Murray’s match against Alex De Minaur.
+The evening session begins at 7pm so Federer and Nadal, who play Jack Sock and Frances Tiafoe, may play at around 9pm local time at the O2 Arena.

-However, the 41-year-old practised at the O2 Arena on Tuesday and remains one of the six players on Team Europe.
-Although the order of play has yet to be announced, all players must play at least one singles match on either Friday or Saturday - so Federer will play if he is fit.
+The rules are that all players must play at least one singles match on either Friday or Saturday, so after he has completed the Friday doubles, the 41-year-old will withdraw from the tournament and be replaced by Team Europe alternate Matteo Berrettini.

 How does the Laver Cup work?